vmaurya6622/ML-Powered-Drowsiness-Detection-and-Driver-Safety-System/README.md

 - Ensure all required libraries are installed using `requirements.txt`.
 - If Arduino integration fails, check the COM port configuration and ensure the Arduino is properly connected.

-## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests for enhancements and bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - OpenCV and dlib libraries for facial landmark detection.
 - Arduino for hardware integration.
 - Our professor for guidance and support during the project development.

 ---

-Feel free to modify and enhance this README as needed!